vechr/vechr-iiot/README.md

 Before pulling you'll need to all **access** for submodule repository.

 ### 1. Import Certificate
-Import `./certificate/self-signed/rootCA.pem` or you can generate by your self, be aware that you need to create `./certificate/self-signed/ingress` and `./certificate/self-signed/nats` as well.
+Download or Import [root certificate](./certificate/self-signed/rootCA.pem) or you can generate by your self, be aware that you need to create for  [./certificate/self-signed/ingress](./certificate/self-signed/ingress) and [./certificate/self-signed/nats](./certificate/self-signed/nats) as well.
 Import in our browser or OS so we will have secure connection https

+If you don't now how to generate your own certificate, you can try to follow this [tutorial](./certificate/self-signed/README.md)

 Here are some article how to import the certificate: </br>
 [In MAC](https://support.apple.com/en-in/guide/keychain-access/kyca2431/mac)</br>